-Global Initiatives to Support Women's Participation Since fiscal 2004 ongoing support has been provided for the participation of female employees in two main areas: career development and the business process.
+Global Initiatives to Support Women's Participation Since fiscal 2004, ongoing support has been provided for the participation of female employees in two main areas: career development and the business process.
 Supporting Women's Career Development Around the Globe The participation of women, particularly in management positions, is essential to providing diverse value to customers.
 Nissan focuses on increasing female representation in all levels of management and providing training to ensure that top candidates will be ready to take on greater responsibility.
 Support is provided for women's career development in every region where the company operates.
 Specifically, activities are organized that are geared toward female employees, including skill-development training courses and networking events.
 Examples of career development initiatives include mentoring programs and roundtables led by Nissan executives.
+Activities focusing on young female engineers are conducted as well. website Click here for more information on Nissan's diversity.

-In Japan, Nissan provides personalized support for female employees through individual counseling sessions with career advisors.
+CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL In Japan, Nissan provides personalized support for female employees through individual counseling sessions with career advisors.
 Career development meetings are organized for young female employees so they may network with other professional women outside of the company and with women who have risen into management roles in Nissan.
 Interviews with senior female employees contributing in a variety of fields within the company are posted on the corporate intranet to encourage more women to develop their careers.
-As a result of a broad range of efforts, women comprise 6.4% of general and higher-level managers in Japan (as of April 2015), more than triple the 2% in 2008, and a total of 8.2% of managerial positions are filled by women.
-This compares favorably to the average of 3.1% for Japanese manufacturers with 1,000 or more employees (according to 2014 statistics from Japan's Ministry of Health, Labor and Welfare).
-As of April 2015, women fill 12.0% of the managerial positions at Nissan globally, up from 7% in 2008.
+As a result of a broad range of efforts, women comprise 7.0% of general and higher-level managers in Japan (as of April 2016), 3.5 times the 2008 level of 2.0%, and a total of 9.1% of managerial positions are filled by women.
+This compares favorably to the average of 3.7% for Japanese manufacturers with 1,000 or more employees (according to 2015 statistics from Japan's Ministry of Health, Labor and Welfare).
+As of April 2016, women fill 13% of the managerial positions at Nissan globally, up from 7% in 2008.
 Nissan plans to raise the global ratio of women in managerial positions to 14% by April 2017, with many being appointed to overseas assignments.
-Global Ratio of Women in Managerial Positions
+Ratio of Women in Management Positions